-TAS user registration (creating a TAS user profile) requires submission of preliminary information, which will be used to validate the identity of the parties involved in the application.
+TAS user registration requires submission of preliminary information, which will be used to validate the identity of the parties involved in the application.
 An overview of the information collected in the user registration process is below:

 No. Questions

 1 Full legal name of Applicant

 2 Principal business address

 3 Phone number of Applicant

 4 Fax number of Applicant

 5 Website or URL, if applicable

 6 Primary Contact: Name, Title, Address, Phone, Fax, Email

 7 Secondary Contact: Name, Title, Address, Phone, Fax, Email

 8 Proof of legal establishment

 9 Trading, subsidiary, or joint venture information

 10 Business ID, Tax ID, VAT registration number, or equivalent of Applicant

 11 Applicant background: previous convictions, cybersquatting activities

-12 Deposit payment confirmation and payer information
+12(a) Deposit payment confirmation